Sugar Ray Leonard Vs Roberto Duran 2

 Reassessing Duran's "No Más"

 In recent years, there has been a growing trend to reassess the circumstances surrounding Duran's "No Más" decision.
 Some boxing historians and commentators have pointed to Duran's grueling fight schedule, his weight issues, and the psychological impact of Leonard's taunting as possible factors that contributed to his surrender.
-There has also been renewed attention to Duran's claims of stomach cramps, with some medical experts suggesting that these cramps could have been caused by dehydration or other factors.
+Worth adding: there has also been renewed attention to Duran's claims of stomach cramps, with some medical experts suggesting that these cramps could have been caused by dehydration or other factors.
 While the debate over Duran's motives continues, there is a growing recognition that the "No Más" incident was more complex than it initially appeared.

 The Enduring Appeal of Leonard-Duran Rivalry